dolthub/doltcli/README.md

   `pd.Dataframe.from_records(...)` or another [DataFrame instantiate of choice](https://pandas.pydata.org/pandas-docs/version/0.18.1/generated/pandas.DataFrame.html).

-Note: `doltcli` is in beta-mode of development.
+Note: `doltcli` is in development.
 The interface does not completely wrap Dolt CLI yet, and may have function signature changes in the short-term.
 Reach out to the team on our discord if you have questions regarding production use-cases.